 Modern living, with its preponderance of carbs and charred meats, as well as an increasingly sedentary lifestyle, is not kind to the digestive system at all.

-Many of us suffer from constipation, or alternate between constipation and the – ahem – other end of the spectrum.
-There’s also conditions like irritable bowel syndrome, indigestion, reflux and other discomforts of the gut that plague the population.
+Many of us suffer from constipation, or alternate between constipation and the – ahem – other ends of the spectrum.
+There are also conditions like irritable bowel syndrome, indigestion, reflux and other discomforts of the gut that plague the population.